 Commitment: Add in a line that says you’re committed to that person and the marriage.

-We all know there’ll be times that aren’t all glowy and gorgeous.
+We all know there’ll be times that things aren’t all glowy and gorgeous.
 Sometimes life throws some curve balls at us, and when we have a committed outlook, it means we’ll be there for the good, the bad and the ugly times.
 If you both have this outlook, you’ll work on seeing each other as part of a united team, committed to each other’s well-being.
-This actually creates an ‘us against the issue’ mentality, rather than a ‘you against me’ mentality.
+This actually creates an ‘us against the issue’ mentality, rather than a ‘you against me’ mentality which is so important.
 A sample of this commitment in your wedding vows could be:

 “I promise to stand by your side, shoulder to shoulder through all that life may throw at us, the good, the bad and the ugly.
 Together, we make an amazing team and we’re always stronger together.”

-Future Planning: Write something about the growth of you both as individuals, and your relationship.
+Future Planning: Write something about your growth as individuals, and your relationship.

-Marriage is mostly about the future planning and promising to keep the love and excitement alive by date nights, travelling and enjoying new experiences will mean that the relationship won’t fall into a rut.
-When couples engage in interesting things together, research shows they’re happier!
+Marriage is mostly about the future planning and promising to keep the love and excitement alive with date nights, travelling and enjoying new experiences.
+Doing these things will mean that the relationship won’t fall into a rut.
+When couples engage in interesting things together, research shows they’re happier.
 Expressing this in your marriage vows is as simple as this:

-“I promise to keep our love and passion alive, to never take you or our love for granted, and promise I will continue to surprise and challenge you in all our adventures together.”
+“I promise to keep our love and passion alive, to never take you or our love for granted, and promise I will continue to surprise and challenge you in all our adventures.”

 Support: Tell your partner that you’re their safe haven through the good and bad times.

-This is all about being the other person’s ‘person’ and revolves around being a positive attachment figure for each other; someone we can always rely on for support when we’re upset and when we’re happy.
-Whatever you do, you know your partner will have your back, even during those times you do make mistakes.
+This is all about being the other person’s ‘person’ – someone you can always rely on for support when you’re upset and when you’re happy.
+Whatever happens you know your partner will have your back, even during those times you do make mistakes.
 Writing wedding vows about your support might look like this:

-“In marrying you today, I’m committing that whatever challenges you face, I’ll be your soft place to fall.
+“In marrying you today, I’m committing to you that whatever challenges you face, I’ll be your soft place to fall.
 I’ve got your back just like I know you have mine.”

 Autonomy: Individuality within any relationship is also super important

-When we’re guilted or pressured into making decisions our autonomy is lost, and research shows that we don’t like that!
+When we’re guilted or pressured into making decisions, our autonomy is lost, and research shows that we don’t like that.
 When we don’t really have a choice, we’re less fulfilled and less happy.
-So yes, you’re a fabulous couple, but respecting each other’s individuality will give us more joy in our marriage.
+So yes, you’re a fabulous couple, but respecting each other’s individuality will give you more joy in your marriage.

 “I promise to honour your decisions and choices, loving and respecting you as an individual, as I know you will for me.
 You’re an amazing human already and I’m excited to watch you grow to become your best possible self.”

 Positivity: Let your partner know that you see them in a positive light, now and in the future.

 No-one’s perfect, but if you focus of the other person’s flaws, chances are things might not go to well for the longevity of your relationship.
 In fact the number one killer of relationships is contempt.
-If you find yourself being contemptuous of your partner, you might have some work to do on your relationship – tell your partner you’ll respect and appreciate them; having this positive attitude will lead to greater relationship satisfaction.
+If you find yourself being contemptuous of your partner, you might have some work to do on your relationship – tell your partner you’ll always respect and appreciate them.
+Having this positive attitude will lead to greater relationship satisfaction.
 Letting your partner know that they have your support as they grow and try to improve themselves is beneficial to your marriage.